josephattalla/CS50AI/README.md

 ### [Knights](week1/knights)

 **Description**: This exercise involves implementing a knowledge base to solve the classic "Knights and Knaves" logic puzzles.
-The method involves constructing logical statements using propositional logic and employing a resolution algorithm to deduce the correct answers.
+The method involves constructing logical statements using propositional logic and employing a resolution algorithm to find the correct answers.

 ### [Minesweeper](week1/minesweeper)